 Heatherlea's first trip taking in the Cairngorms, North and South Uist and Skye, all in one action packed late summer holiday!
-We start by heading out west, utilising the brand new ferry service from Mallaig, taking an afternoon cruise across the rich waters of the Minch.
+After a day in the Cairngorms we start our Hebridean adventure by heading out west, utilising the brand new ferry service from Mallaig, taking an evening cruise across the rich waters of the Minch.
 This gives us a full day of birding North Uist and Benbecula, an excellent time of year for waders, flocks of passerines, sea mammals and seabirds.
-We head back east on Tuesday, spending most of the day exploring Skye, an excellent place for Golden Eagle and White-tailed Eagle amid stunning scenery.
+We head back east on Wednesday, exploring the back roads of North Uist first; an excellent place for Golden Eagle and White-tailed Eagle amid stunning scenery.
 The rest of the week we will target the Scottish specialities around the Cairngorms, ending with a brilliant day's birding on the east coast...a superb adventure, packed full of birds and wildlife!

 DAY 1: Saturday – Arrival

 Arrival, welcome, dinner and briefing.
 Don’t forget our courtesy collection service from Aviemore.

 DAY 2: Sunday - Strathspey and the Cairngorms

 At this time in our private estate hen Capercaillie with large chicks often show well whilst taking autumn berries.
 We will drive slowly looking for the most elusive of grouse, also seeing the last of the summer migrants, possibly including Tree Pipit, Redstart and Spotted Flycatcher.
 Later we drive to the Cairngorms, where Ptarmigan can be found skulking in the corries.
 For the rest of the day we explore the birdlife of the moorlands, with Golden Eagle, Raven, Slavonian Grebe, Red Grouse and perhaps Short-eared Owl and Black-throated Diver to entertain us.